The following are resources for those who have been diagnosed with esophageal cancer and their loved ones.

 What You Need To Know About™ Cancer of the Esophagus

 This National Cancer Institute (NCI) PDQ for someone who has just been diagnosed with esophageal cancer.
-This information is about medical care for people with cancer of the esophagus.
+This online information is about medical care for people with cancer of the esophagus.
 Learning about medical care for this disease can help you take an active part in making choices about your care.

 To help remember what your doctor says, you can take notes.
 You may also want to have a family member or friend go with you when you talk with the doctor—to take notes, ask questions, or just listen.